Wilson Barn: Description

 The barn is a post-and-beam structure faced with wood siding, resting on a stone foundation and having a gambrel roof.
 A silo made of dark brown, glazed tile is attached to the barn.

+Events

+The friends of the Wilson Barn host many events at the barn including a farmers market every saturday from the first Saturday in June until October, pumpkinfest, a twice monthly community board game night, an annual chess tournament, and other various events including 2 car shows.